microsoft/mcp-sticky-notes/README.md

 The server attempts to render each note as a PNG using `node-canvas`.
 If rendering fails (common on platforms that lack native dependencies), the server falls back to text-only responses.
 The list board view will try to render a combined image of all notes when possible.

 If you rely on image output in production, ensure the runtime environment has the native libraries required for `canvas` and `sharp`.

-## Troubleshooting

-- If images do not render and `canvas` reports errors, install the native dependencies (Cairo, Pango, libjpeg, etc.) for your OS.
-- If Azure authentication fails, ensure Managed Identity is available or set `AZURE_STORAGE_KEY` for fallback.
-- The server prints helpful debug logs to stdout/stderr — use `LOG_LEVEL=debug` to increase verbosity.

-## Contributing

-Contributions are welcome.
-Please open issues or PRs to improve functionality, add tests, or improve cross-platform image generation.

 ## License